 Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for Somerset Academy at Silver Palms.
 It is management's responsibility to monitor Somerset Academy at Silver Palms's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.

 Section 10.854(1)(e)3., Rules of the Auditor General, requires that we communicate any recommendation to improve financial management.
-In connection with our audit, we had the following recommendations:
+In connection with our audit, we did not have any such recommendations.